Home > Data Access in Web Forms > Connecting to a Database

 VB |

-The following example uses an OleDbConnection to connect to an MS Access database and displays some of its properties.
+The following samples demonstrate using an OleDbConnection to connect to an MS Access database.
+The first example simply displays the connection properties.

 For the Jet Provider, if the data source does not reside in the same directory as the calling page, the complete path from the application root to the data source must be specified using the Server.MapPath property in the connection string.
 For example: